copper-project/copper-rs/README.md

 in Rust)
 and [Avian3d](https://crates.io/crates/avian3d) (Physics Engine in Rust)

-To try out this demo locally!
+You have a mac or a linux?
+You can try out this demo locally!
 Just be sure you have Rust installed and the simply run:

 ```bash
 $ cargo install cu-rp-balancebot